Godot Introduction (for Pythoners)

 - By default, takes superclass icon

-: to a script deinstantiate its variables as soon as all reference are removed, instantiates again if a new reference appear.@tool
+@onready: Prefixed to a var to delay its initialization from_initto_ready@rpc: Prefixed to a func enables it for remote call (multiplayer)@static_unload: to a script deinstantiate its variables as soon as all reference are removed, instantiates again if a new reference appear.@tool: to a script to make it run by the editor- Documentation

 Formatting